MolecularOdorRecognition/PerceptAnalyze/README.md

 # NOTE (Your files and code should be in the same folder or place)
 Python Installed on PC preferably(Python 3.5 or Python 3)

-2 .csv perceptual data files for example here they are flavornetPercepts.csv & superscentPercepts.csv
+Two .csv perceptual data files for example here they are flavornetPercepts.csv & superscentPercepts.csv

 # For Python 2.7
 Change urllib.request to urllib everywhere in the program